A Better Way to Value Companies

 Part 3: How Should I Value my Startup?

-Part 4: Communicating your Valuations to Investors
+Part 4: Communicating Valuation to Investors

 Part 5: Planning and Allocate Resources